 Legal Service Area

 Any resident of the Otsego District Public Library legal service area may apply for a library card.
 The library’s legal service area consists of Alamo Township, the City of Otsego, Otsego Township, Trowbridge Township, and Watson Township.
 A card will be issued, upon showing proof of residency in the legal service area.
 Anyone applying for a library card must show some form of identification, (preferably a photo ID) with his or her current address printed on it.
 Minors (children 17 years of age and younger) cannot apply for a library card without parent or legal guardian present.
 These applications are available at the circulation desk.
-Your library card is free, however each patron is granted one free replacement card.
-After the replacement card has been issued a charge of $3 will be assigned for further lost card(s).
+Your library card is FREE, however each patron is granted one FREE replacement card.
+After the replacement card has been issued a charge of $1 will be assigned for further lost card(s).

 Proof of Identification and Residency